How to Build a Mudroom Bench

 1"x2", 1"x3", 1"x4" MDF Material

-Want to know how to simplify the process?
+Want to know one of our favorite secrets to simplify the process of doing this project?
 You can order all the needed items from Home Depot online in advance and select "Pick Up in Store" and they will be waiting for you to pick up when you're ready to start.
 No wasting time running around the store looking for your items!
 Prefer to have the items delivered to your home instead?
 They can do that too!

 Locate and mark studs.